mathias-mrsn/snowcrash/level03/README.md

 [...]
 ```

-We hame few more informations now :
+We have a few more pieces of information now:
-1. This file calls echo to print "Exploit Me".
+1. This file calls `echo` to print "Exploit Me."
 2. This file has been compiled by GCC.
-3. The source file was `/home/user/level03/level03.c`
+3. The source file was `/home/user/level03/level03.c`.

-Sadly our user doesn't have access to the source file.
+Sadly, our user doesn't have access to the source file.

-I need to have for information about what `leve03` does for that I will use `gdb` which is a debugger and reverse engineering tool.
+I need more information about what `level03` does.
+For that, I will use `gdb`, which is a debugger and reverse engineering tool.

 ```shell
 $ gdb -q level03